Cedar Lake (Morris County, New Jersey)

-Cedar Lake is a 99 acre, residential lake, private community and unincorporated community located within Denville Township, Morris County, New Jersey, United States.
+Cedar Lake is a 99 acre, residential lake, private community and unincorporated community located within Denville Township, Morris County, in the U.S. state of New Jersey.
 The community's governing body, the Cedar Lake Property Owners, has been maintaining its 320 acre of land since June 2, 1925.

 History

 Cedar Lake was originally a small, natural, spring-fed body of water.
 In its early days, the lake was used as an ice factory, where the frozen water was harvested and sold during the winters.
 The lake was dammed and its size was increased to improve the ice harvesting.
 In 1906, when it was still called Cranberry Lake or Silver Lake, it was purchased by M. W. Raynes and George B. Wright under their company Cedar Lake Park, Inc. The developers marketed their property as a summer resort and built cabins, lodges, and camps for its new residents.
 Many wealthy New Yorkers vacationed at the lake during weekends, including prominent figures such as Babe Ruth, who stayed in a house on the West Side of the lake.
 Cedar Lake Park, Inc. went bankrupt in 1924, and the Cedar Lake Property Owners (CLPO) was incorporated and eventually took over ownership of the lake, roads and certain lots from the prior owner.
 As transportation improved and major highways were built through Denville, houses were built on most of the lots surrounding the lake.
 Today, over 300 families live in the Cedar Lake Community.